raffaeldutra/raffaeldutra.github.io/content/page/cv/experience.md

 # Experiência
-Segue abaixo um pouco do que fiz em cada área atuando desde 2005, quando era estagiário em uma escola particular do RS.
+Below is what I do in different segments since 2005, when I was just a intern in a private school at Rio Grande do Sul.

-## Reverse proxy e cache
+## Reverse proxy and cache
-Utilizei Varnish Cache e Squid e com proxy reverso Nginx
+I have used Varnish Cache and Squid and reverse proxy using Nginx.

-## Domínios
+## Domains
-Atuei sustentando controladores de domínio com SAMBA c/ integração LDAP em alguns projetos.
+I acted maintaining domain controls using SAMBA with LDAP integration in some projects.

 ## Containers
 Utilizo Docker desde 2015/1, alguns projetos realizados mas nenhum em total produção até o momento.